Production Pottery Policy

 A production mindset, in some cases can keep an individual from growing their skills, enjoying the company of others in the space, and impact their ability in general to enjoy the studio experience.
 While this may not always be the case, it’s a situation we want to avoid at Wheel & Slab.

-Why isn’t production allowed at the studio?
+Is production allowed at all?

 How do we monitor and address production work?